casperiv0/notey.app/README.md

 ## What I learned

+- Better understanding of React functional components
-- better understanding of react hooks
+- Better understanding of react hooks
 - Authentication in react